 Coastal Bend region's in-demand industries provide valuable insights based on employment trends and projected growth for 2022-2032.
 The list is derived from a combination of factors, including TWC's 2022-2032 employment projections, skill demands identified and local knowledge of projects likely to impact the region's labor force.
+Local intelligence is applied as boards may be in the know of an occupation possibly declining/growing due to a business looking to relocate, open, expand, or planning a reduction in force (rif) or permanent closures.
 The focus is placed on industries that will see substantial job growth or have the potential to drive economic activity into the region.